pt8o/test-amb/README.md

 There are currently no frontend tests.

-# General thoughts, design decisions, future work, etc.
+# Thoughts, design decisions, future work, etc.

 Please see [MISC.md](/MISC.md).